UX source files for a True UX tool

 In my last articles I explored the guiding principles of a true UX tool.
 At the core is the thought that UX design is much more than designing an interface.
 I’m following up by trying to create such a tool.
-Not all at once, but by building and sharing small prototypes and writing about it.
+Not all at once, but by building and sharing small prototypes and writing about it in a series of articles.
+This is part 1.

 As a quick recapture, here are the core requirements as stated in the first article: